cs-soc-tudublin/docs/docs/procedures/useful-commands.md

 You will be instantly disconnected as the server shuts down and restarts.

-A restart may take a few minutes, so do be patient!
+A restart will take a few minutes, so be patient!

 !!! note "After a restart, follow the [restart / unexpected shutdown checklist](./power-loss-checklist.md)!"